neokt/neokt.github.io/_posts/2016-10-09-women-dialogue-box-office.md

 Feel free to check out my code on [my github](https://github.com/neokt/women-dialogue-box-office)!

-**1. Acquring data** - My data was acquired through a combination of web scraping, APIs and direct acquisition.
+1. **Acquring data** - My data was acquired through a combination of web scraping, APIs and direct acquisition.
 All data was stored in Pandas dataframes with Pickle, a library to serialize and save Python object structures.
   ![Data sources and features][chart1]
   * I started by scraping general movie data from 1980-2016 (including domestic total gross numbers) from [Box Office Mojo](http://www.boxofficemojo.com/) using Beautiful Soup, a Python web scraping library.
 This involved a multi-step scraping process to obtain the URLs for each movie and pull individual results for each movie URL.
 This resulted in records for 14,269 movies.
   * I then scraped [bechdeltest.com](http://bechdeltest.com/) with Beautiful Soup for Bechdel test results, which resulted in 5,420 records.
   * I then read in and stored the data for the 2,000 movies in the Polygraph film dialogue dataset (which Matthew Daniels has generously made available on [github](https://github.com/matthewfdaniels/scripts)), aggregating the data to calculate the % of words spoken by female characters per movie.
   * Finally, I queried the OMDB API for the 2,000 films in the Polygraph dataset, which helped to supplement the general movie data I had initially acquired from Box Office Mojo with more granular detail on genre, country, language, writers, directors, awards, ratings, etc.

-**2. Data joining, munging and wrangling** - After merging all 4 data sources I ended up with 1,117 complete records.
+2. **Data joining, munging and wrangling** - After merging all 4 data sources I ended up with 1,117 complete records.
 While this was a far cry from my largest dataset at 14,269 records, I felt strongly that I didn't want to include partial data given the importance of each of the data sources.
 Further wrangling activities included:
   * Dropping overlapping columns (e.g., between those pulled from Box Office Mojo and OMDB API)
   * Creating dummy variables for categorical data (e.g., Genre, MPAA rating)
   * Removing duplicates